VaideeshwaranSaravanan/Information-Retrieval-System/README.md

 ## How It Works

-1. The system loads and preprocesses text from PDFs or YouTube transcripts.
+1. The system loads and preprocesses text from resources.
 2. **LangChain** splits text into smaller chunks and embeds them using a vector store.
 3. When you ask a question, the system retrieves the most relevant chunks using **similarity search**.
 4. **Google Gemini** generates a conversational, context-rich answer in real time.